-How to substitute: Milk might be the easiest ingredient to sub, but a close second goes to egg substitutes.
+How to substitute: Milk might be the easiest ingredient to sub, but a close second goes to eggs.

-Ground flax seeds are a popular substitute that is also nutritious—three tablespoons of water to one tablespoon of ground flax seeds equates to one egg.
+Ground flax seeds are a popular substitute that are also nutritious—three tablespoons of water to one tablespoon of ground flax seeds equates to one egg.

 Mashed banana and applesauce are other healthy alternatives that completely cut out the cholesterol eggs add to baking.

 “Baking powder, baking soda, and vinegar are aces,” Costigan says.
 And soy yogurt is a creative way to replace eggs and can add a rich texture to your baking, as can puréed black beans.

 What it does: Honey acts as a natural sweetener.
 It also helps brown your baked goods, adds color, and retains moisture.

 How to substitute: Simply reach for other viscous liquids, such as maple syrup, rice syrup, or agave nectar.
 They add the same natural sweetness and contribute to the browning effects.